gopher-bell/boj/README.md

 https://www.acmicpc.net/problemset
 <br>
-Baekjoon is a Korean site where you can practice solving problems.
+Baekjoon is a Korean site where you can practice problem-solving skills.